Home » Big Island » Big Island Packing List for Families

 Kiddos will get tired, you may get frustrated, and everyone will need a break.

-If your kids are anything like my boys, they are growing so fast I’m not sure how much longer I will be able to carry them through an airport in my arms!
+If your kids are anything like my boys, they are growing so fast that I’m not sure how much longer I will be able to carry them through an airport in my arms!

-Tula toddler carriers work with kiddos up to 60 lbs AND give me back my hands!
+Tula toddler carriers work with kiddos up to 60 lbs, AND give me back my hands!
 Big wins for this traveling mama!

 EXTRA DIAPERS AND WIPES

 However many diapers and wipes you think you might need, plan for at least 50% more.
+This is something I always do when packing for a trip to Hawaii.

 Wipes are so useful for everything from bottoms to airplane tray tables.
 Diapers on a plane tend to have a lower life expectancy for whatever reason – you will want plenty of extras!